cornious-on-the-cob/cornious-on-the-cob/README.md

 ## <h1>🌸 Hi, I’m Lorea</h1>

 ## ✨ About Me
-🎨 I’m an aspiring front-end developer with a passion for building beautiful, responsive websites.
-This is my first step into tech, and I’m excited to keep learning and growing.

 💻 Currently, I’m focused on mastering HTML, CSS, and JavaScript while exploring UI/UX design.
 In the future, I plan to dive into game development to combine my love for art, storytelling, and interactive design.

 ## 🐾 Outside of coding, I’m passionate about